1lyasm/lupa/README.md

-This is a site that allows users to run PageRank, HITS and Louvain and Leiden community discovery algorithms.
+Lupa is a site that allows users to run PageRank, HITS and Louvain and Leiden community discovery algorithms.
 It is written using Flask, networkx, and scipy.

 <br>